SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 8. As you may have already noticed by now, each time we execute `docker run`, we can still see small remnants of the containers using `docker ps -a`.
 These stray containers can end up taking up a lot of disk space.
-To remove them, use `docker rm` where you provide the container ID that you want to delete
+To remove them, use `docker rm` where you provide the container ID that you want to delete.

     ```bash
     docker rm <container_id>
     ```

-    In general we recommend to use the `--rm` flag when running a container e.g.
+    In general we recommend using the `--rm` flag when running a container, e.g.

     ```bash
     docker run --rm <image>